From its inception, Facebook has had a major issue with fake accounts.

 If you receive a Facebook friend request from somebody you don’t know that alone should be a red flag.

 It’s your call as to whether or not you want to accept those requests, but it’s not a good idea to accept a friend request from 1) somebody you don’t know and 2) somebody who shares no mutual friends with you.

 If both of those situations are true, it’s a sign you’re receiving an overture from a fake account.
-Here is an example of phishing scam friend request that was pretty prevalent last year.
+Here is an example of a phishing scam friend request that was pretty prevalent a few years ago.
 That is not a real profile.

 When you click on somebody’s Facebook link, you can see a brief biography about the user on the left-hand side of the page.
-If the information there seems fishy, it’s a sign that the account is a fake.
+If the information there seems fishy, it’s a sign that the account is fake.

 For example, if somebody claims to have been born in Cape Cod, Massachusetts, but went to school in Mumbai, India, and now works for a car repair shop in Tulsa, Oklahoma, then you have a good reason to suspect that account.

 If you think that a Facebook account might be fake, send the user a private message.
-If you get no response, the account might be a fake.
+If you get no response, the account might be fake.